DreamersofDay/guides/protocols/soa/README.md

 ## What is the purpose of this document?

-SOA is a loaded concept.
-There is a lot of history behind that little acronym and I want us to be clear as a company how we define SOA, it's benefits, potential pit falls.
+Service Oriented Architecture (SOA) is a loaded concept.
+There is a lot of history behind that little acronym and I want us to be clear as a company how we define SOA, its benefits, and potential pit falls.

 ## What we want SOA to accomplish for us